rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 This is a One Fact internal link to the SRS that defines the requirements for this project.
 <a id="2.3"></a>2.3 [Parser enumerator binding policy incorrect](https://support.onefact.net/issues/1143)
 This is an old BridgePoint issue that looked into this issue at a very high-level a long time ago.
-No action was taken, but a suggesting for implementation of a fix was made.
+No action was taken, but a suggestion for implementation of a fix was made.
 <a id="2.4"></a>2.4 [Test Model For reproduction](https://github.com/rmulvey/models/tree/4896_scoped_enum) An existing test
 model, enum4, from the xtuml/models test repository was modified to reproducd this problem.
 <a id="2.5"></a>2.5 [Analysis for xtUML Revised Type System](